-Back in the 90’s and early 2000s, cable TV was pretty much a necessity if you wanted to zone out and watch Buffy the Vampire Slayer and Gilmore Girls each week.
+Before the 2000s, cable TV was pretty much a necessity if you wanted to catch your favourite shows before they came out on VHS or DVD.
 But cable isn’t the only way we can access visual media anymore, and options like video streaming and antennae (yes, those little old-style bunny ears) come at a fraction of the cost of a premium cable TV subscription.
 It can be a little bit of an adjustment for those who grew up with cable, but the adjustment is worthwhile for many families.

 Over-the-air TV for live coverage

 I’ll be discussing Android boxes later in this article, but first, let’s talk about more commonplace streaming services.
 Streaming has overtaken cable in popularity, especially with younger audiences, and continues to grow.
 It spurned the original wave of people deciding to get rid of cable TV, and continues to be a large contributing factor.
-Streaming video services like Netflix allow users to view a select set of TV shows and movies for a set monthly rate, which is, in my experience, always drastically less expensive than even the most basic cable package.
+Streaming video services like Netflix allow users to view a select set of TV shows and movies for a monthly fee, and are drastically less expensive than traditional cable packages are.

-If you’ve kept up with tech news over the past few years, you may have heard about Android boxes.
-An Android box is simply any TV box that’s set up with Android, an open-source operating system used in everything from these TV boxes to smartphones.
+One final solution to cutting the cord is switching to an Android box.
+An Android box is a device that attaches to your TV and runs on Android, an open-source operating system used in everything from TV boxes to smartphones.
 When you use an Android box with your TV, you have the ability to turn your screen into a smart TV that connects to the internet, views your home media content, and can access a variety of apps.
 Think of it as a media streamer that simply operates on a different platform than what you’re used to, and allows you to get rid of cable without missing your favourite shows.

-Android box and streaming setups differ, but what’s universal about Android box setup is that you’ll need to use an app like KODI to stream media.
-(I personally think that the streaming service approach is a little more seamless, but it does typically come with a monthly cost.)
-To up your Android box, make sure you have the KODI app installed; then, search for channels in the add-on section to find your favourite shows and movies.
+Android box and streaming setups differ, but what’s universal about Android box setup is that you’ll need to use an open-source app like Kodi to stream media.
+To set up your Android box, you’ll have to make sure you have an open-source app installed, and then search and select channels to view within the app.

 The setup for an Android box, streaming service, or brand new antenna may be difficult the first time around, but it’s a hassle that usually only needs to happen once.
 Once you get rid of cable TV, streaming media and other cable-free alternatives can help you get the most out of your media-watching experience.
 They’re a great way to watch what you want, when you want it, however many times you want to see it.